A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Outline of the SP System

-In the foundations of the SP computer model is a process for finding good full and partial matches between two SP patterns (sequences of symbols) that works well even when there are substantial differences between the two patterns.
+In the foundations of the SP Computer Model is a process for finding good full and partial matches between two SP-patterns (sequences of symbols) that works well even when there are substantial differences between the two SP-patterns.
 This is described quite fully in \cite[Appendix A]{wolff_2006}.

-This technique is similar in its effects to standard ``dynamic programming'' methods for comparing sequences \cite{wagner_fischer_1974,sankoff_kruskall_1983} but with these main advantages \cite[Section 3.10.3.1]{wolff_2006}:
+This technique is similar in its effects to standard `dynamic programming' methods for comparing sequences \cite{wagner_fischer_1974,sankoff_kruskall_1983} but with these main advantages \cite[Section 3.10.3.1]{wolff_2006}:

 \begin{itemize}

 \item It can match arbitrarily long sequences without excessive demands on memory.

 \item For any two sequences, it can find a set of alternative matches (each with a measure of how good it is) instead of a single `best' match.